 Nadya laughs loudly and answers that she is not perfect.

 “I need [the cross] more than ever before.
 Even though I have overcome many things, God continually shines light on new areas where the cross can do its work.
-Then I must continue denying my own will, so that the life of Jesus can grow more and more in my life.
+Then I must continue deny my own will, so that the life of Jesus can grow more and more in my life.

 Nadya uses the verse in Romans 14:17 as a guide in her life, “for the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit.”
 When she has this peace and joy in her heart, she knows that she is following God’s will.